The current software is version v11r5p3, released Feb 15, 2018. It replaces version v10r0p5, released June 24, 2015.

 If you are unsure which distribution to select, contact your system administrator.

-The Fermi Science Tools will not run on any Mac OS X or macOS distribution before El Capitan or any Microsoft Windows OS.
-If you use one of these, we suggest installing and running a Virtual Machine of a supported system and using one of the binary distributions below.
+The Fermi Science Tools will not build on any Mac OS X or macOS distribution before El Capitan or any Microsoft Windows OS.
+If you use one of these, we suggest trying the Docker container described above.

 We recommend downloading and installing the Fermi Science Tools from the binary tar files.
 The many minor variations in the various Unix systems makes building the tools from source challenging.